Price of a gallon of gasoline in Rhode remains the same

 PROVIDENCE, R.I.
 (AP) — The price of a gallon of gasoline in Rhode has remained the same this week.

-That's three cents higher than the national average and 52 cents per gallon higher than it was a year ago.
+That's five cents higher than the national average and 55 cents per gallon higher than it was a year ago.

 View Comments